blumixid/docs/services/index.md

 #Services
 {: #services}

-Last updated: 5 September 2016
+Last updated: 19 October 2016
 {: .last-updated}

 {{site.data.keyword.Bluemix_notm}} makes it easy for you to implement, host, and scale services and apps.
 You can focus on your application logic and application design.